Jozef Haľko: Criticism

 In January 2022, Jozef Haľko faced criticism after commenting on the first episode of the Priznanie series broadcast by public broadcaster RTVS.
 In a video on Facebook, he compared the romantic kiss and expression of love of two women in the series to Marxist ideological propaganda and manipulation.
 He further called the series "homosexual propaganda" and added that it can be "very harmful or even devastating" for young people.
-He repeatedly called homosexual orientation a "problem" in his statement.
+He repeatedly called homosexual orientation a "problem".
 He added that expressions of love in gay couples do not belong on the screen.